typedb/biograkn/.github/PULL_REQUEST_TEMPLATE.md

-Please replace every line in curly brackets ( { like this } ) with an appropriate description, and remove this line.
+**For the title of this PR:** please follow the grammatical rules of a usual publication title, without capitalisation (except for the first letter).
+Thus, the title should NOT CONTAIN CODE: no dots, no parentheses, no backticks, no brackets, etc. It needs to be distinctive (not detailed) and succinct (not lengthy).
+Details of this PR will go in the description. **For the description of this PR:** please replace every line in curly brackets ( { like this } ) with an appropriate description following the guidance.
+Finally, **please remove this paragraph**.

 ## What is the goal of this PR?